cyb3rxp/awesome-soc/sop_M365_compromise_assessment.md

 ## Risk detections
 * Review all the reported risks in Entra ID [MS Entra ID console link](https://portal.azure.com/#view/Microsoft_AAD_IAM/RiskDetectionsBlade)

+## Risky sign-ins
+* Review all the reported risky sign-ins [MS Entra ID console link](https://portal.azure.com/#view/Microsoft_AAD_IAM/RiskySignInsBlade);
+  * if any real suspicion of a compromise, reset user password and enable MFA.

 ## Guests
 * Check Guest user permissions is being set to: "Guest user access is restricted to properties and memberships of their own directory objects (most restrictive)"